Fiserv/exchange/docs/getting-started/funding.md

 ### Instructional Split

-Instructional Split funding extends the functionality of the `/funding/instruction` in order to facilitate the 'SPLIT' block, where the split is defined at a summary level for the processing MID, and 'non-processing' entities defined.
+Instructional Split funding extends the functionality of the `/funding/instruction` in order to allow a 'SPLIT' block, where the split is defined at a summary level for the processing MID, and 'non-processing' entities defined.
 Fees taken from the split amount will be recieved by the non-processing PayFac.

 ### Constructing the split instruction request